Revisiting Approximate Leverage Score Sketching for Matrix Least Squares: Introduction

+We also consider a hybrid sampling scheme where we deterministically include the rows with the largest approximate leverage scores and then sample from the remaining rows as before.
+If $d$ is the number of deterministically included rows and $\pdet$ is the sum of the probabilities corresponding to those rows, then the number of samples is

+This effectively reduces the number of samples by a factor of $1/(1-\pdet)$, which can make a major difference in practical implementations.

-This note provides a complete proof of this result with two motivations in mind.
-The first is that it provides the foundation for leverage-based sampling for low-rank tensor decomposition as described in \cite{arXiv-LaKo20}.
-To the best of our knowledge, the precise result stated in Theorem 6 of that paper was new and thus a condensed outline of the proof was provided in the appendix; this note provides the full proof.
-The second is that although many of the steps are from previous work or primarily extend results to the matrix case, we did not find a concise statement of the full logic of this style of sketching least squares results.
-We intend this note to provide such a reference.
+This note provides complete proofs of these results with several motivations in mind.
+The first motivation is that this work provides the foundation for leverage-based sampling for low-rank tensor decomposition as described in \cite{LaKo22}.
+To the best of our knowledge, the precise result stated in Theorem 6 of that paper was new and thus a condensed outline of the proof was provided in the appendix.
+While the original version of this note \cite{arXiv-LaKo22} provided an extended proof, here we provide a revised version with improved constants and a more complete derivation.
+The second motivation is that although many of the steps are from previous work or primarily extend results to the matrix case, we did not find a concise statement of the full logic of this style of sketching least squares results.
+The third is proving the result for the hybrid sampling scheme in the case of approximate leverage scores, extending the results of Hayashi et al.~\cite{hayashi2025randomized} in the case of exact leverage scores.
+We show that the hybrid sampling scheme improves the sample complexity by a factor of $1/(1-\pdet)$.